THE 1939-1940 SEASON

 The Show: Jack and Rochester are at home preparing for Jack's Halloween party.
 Jack is dressed as Romeo from Romeo and Juliet.
 Mary shows up wearing a fur coat, but under her coat is her costume: a campfire girl.
 Dennis' mother Lucretia decides to help Jack out by preparing the food for the party in his kitchen.
 While Rochester keeps trying to spike the punch bowl, Mary tries to convince Jack that Mrs. Day might poison him.
 Dennis arrives dressed as a "Hollywood tramp", Don's costume is a bowl of Jell-O, Phil is a college professor, and Andy Devine is a ghost.
 Dennis asks to see Carmichael the polar bear, who is upstairs at Jack's house.
 Mrs. Day bakes a pumpkin pie for Jack, who is afraid it might be poisoned.
 Carmichael gets loose, but Mrs. Day yells at him and he faints.

-Note: Mary, Phil and the whole gang sing "Make With the Kisses".
+Note 4-a: Mary, Phil and the whole gang sing "Make With the Kisses".
 It was written by Johnny Mercer and Jimmy Van Heusen, and copyrighted on October 13, 1939

 Dennis' song: Dennis sings "I Poured My Heart into a Song".
 It was copyrighted twice, on May 12, 1939 and then a fox trot arrangement on September 25, 1939.
 It was written by the great Irving Berlin for the 1939 film Second Fiddle (certainly apropos for Jack Benny) and the hit version was released by Artie Shaw and his Orchestra.